Best Pen Tablet For Online Tutoring

 It's a minor niggle but the position of the Huion's wire on the left side of the tablet means you can't get it really close to your computer so the writing position feels slightly unnatural.
 I guess this wouldn't be a problem for left-handed users!

-Power: Tablet is USB powered.
-Pen doesn't need a battery
+Power: Tablet is USB powered with Bluetooth option.
+Pen doesn't need a battery.

 First impressions of the Wacom Intuos

 My wife's an illustrator and graphic designer and has been using her Wacom Intuos for several years now so I was already familiar with the look and feel of this tablet.
 She uses it every day for her digital artwork so it was difficult to get her to part with it but I managed to borrow (steal) it when she wasn't looking for this test!
 Compared to the Huion, it's bigger (has about 50% more active surface area), feels more sturdy and doesn't need a battery for the pen.
 As she's been using this Wacom for a few years now, this tablet has since been upgraded and I couldn't find the older version (pictured above) on Amazon.
-You can still get hold of a second hand version of this Intuos for about £50 but the newer version will set you back about £70 so it's 3 times more expensive than the Huion.
+You can get hold of a newer wireless version of this Intuos for £70 ($80USD) so it's about 3 times more expensive than the Huion.

 Installing the Wacom Intuos